piovere/UTK_NE_python/README.md

 These libraries provide a wealth of useful tools (fast matrix operations and optimization spring to mind) for nuclear engineers.
 They provide significant acceleration as well as providing (in a somewhat hidden way) typed N-dimensional arrays to Python.

+### Pandas

+Pandas dataframes are widely used throughout scientific computing for multivariate data.
+It interacts cleanly with NumPy and the associated arrays.

+### Visualization

+Matplotlib, Seaborn?

 ### Jupyter

 The Jupyter environment (specifically Jupyter Notebook) provides a ready-made UI for executing code snippets and plotting.
 It also simplifies